Connector API

 • Net pricing and Gross pricing variants simulate different tax regimes used by properties in different jurisdictions.

-• – used by live properties after certification.
+• Production environment – used by live properties after certification.

 • Mews Operations You can optionally log into the UI of Mews Operations (used by hotel staff) to understand how API data maps to the product.

 • Demo credentials Mews provides shared tokens and login details for test properties.
-These are suitable for early development, but subject to .
+These are suitable for early development, but subject to rate limits.

 Want to know more?
-For full details, see and .
+For full details, see Authentication and Environments.

 Step 1: Set up your environment